Pregnancy: The Italian Edition - Part 2

 We go back to the main entrance where only I am allowed in.
 They take my temperature, pump of hand gel, and indicate where I can walk along the taped designated walkway.
 I then take the inside route to the women’s center, up six flights of stairs, down the narrow hall, long hall, anddddd nobody around?
 Hello?
 Where do I go?
 I finally see another pregnant lady and we find mutual comfort in both being lost.
 At that moment a doctor comes out of a room and we ask for help.
 She asks if we’ve already checked-in?
 The other lady had, so she was told to go one place, while I was told I needed to go to check-in first.
 Which is where?
 She indicates that I need to go back down the long hall, narrow hall, down to the third floor.
 Ahhhh ok.
 I still had time before my appointment (always give yourself extra time, peoples) so I wasn’t worried.
 I make it to the third floor and find another strange wing of the hospital that I tentatively start to traverse.
 X rays?
 No. Oncology?
 No. No no no. Ultrasounds, yes!
 I turn down that hall.
 Ok now where is the reception?
 I see a little office on the corner, but there is a sign saying “accettazione” is —->.
 I walk down the whole hall, no reception.
 I try to stop a passing nurse but she just brushes me off.
 So I turn back to the little office to inquire and realize that this really is the reception.
 That arrow on the wall indicating down the hall?
 It really just meant you needed to turn the corner to talk to the reception from that side, not the other side.
 A+ for clarity, guys!
 There are two nurses studying something on a computer.
 They ignore me.
 Finally I ask if this is where I can check in?
 They tell me to wait for someone else to come help me.
 A doctor walks past me, she asks if she can help me?
 I tell her I just need to check in…?
 Ah, someone else will help me with that.
 While I continue to wait by the reception, the doctor instructs some other women where they are supposed to wait.
 Maximum 3 in the waiting room, one out in the chairs in the hall, the rest down another hall.
 Another nurse shows up and I tell her I need to check-in.
 “What?
 Oh you don’t need to do that!
 Just go sit in the waiting room.”
 Oh.
 Ok.
 I poke my head in the waiting room, but there are already the max of 3 women in there.
 So I just stand in the hall, as it seemed the easiest spot to stay socially distanced.
 A nurse passes by and says I can’t stay there, I have to wait in the waiting room.
 Right then.
 The only seat at least 1m/3ft from another woman is one of the “don’t sit here, please respect social distancing measures” but I sit there anyway.

 My appointment time comes and goes, every single woman is called back except for me, including women who had appointments at least half an hour after mine.
 Finally after more than an hour of waiting I asked a doctor (who had come to call back a woman who wasn’t there) if I would be called soon?
 She asked my name and brusquely told me I’m not on her list.
 But she seemed to pause in her tracks…”you’ve been here an hour waiting for an ultrasound?
 Well your doctor has already moved on to later appointments!”
 She leaves.
 Cool.
 I wait to ask at reception what the deal is.
 While I’m waiting another woman comes in and asks me if she needs to check-in?
 I apologetically tell her that I’m really not the one to be asking, I was told yes, no, and am a currently forgotten patient.
 At that moment another doctor appears, looking for a patient.
 The woman who had just asked me about check-in is the patient the doctor is looking for.
 The doctor starts loudly scolding her saying she couldn’t find her and she needs to stay in one place, etc. The lady responds that she was waiting where she had been told to for over half an hour and just came to check if she needed to do anything!
 They yell at each other back and forth a bit, then go on to the appointment.
 Mmm lovely energy in that room.
-Love the beside manners here.
+Love the bedside manners here.

 I ask at reception about my appointment.
 After the usual struggle of “what?!”
 When I give my name, which apparently comes from outer space, she says I’m on the list and they will call me.
 She suggests maybe it’s better to wait in the now empty hall seats just in case, so I’m more visible.
 After a total of 2 hours waiting, I finally get called back!